jinsonvarghese/APTS/standard/1_Scope_Enforcement/README.md

 ### Requirement

-When the platform deploys agents, sensors, or any software component to client infrastructure (for example, endpoint agents, browser extensions, network probes, cloud connectors), those components SHOULD operate under the same scope and safety constraints as the platform itself.
+**Applicability:** This requirement is conditional.
+It applies only to platforms that deploy agents, sensors, or any software component to client or target infrastructure (for example, endpoint agents, browser extensions, network probes, cloud connectors).
+Platforms that perform testing exclusively over the network or via APIs without deploying any client-side software component are out of scope for this requirement and SHOULD document this fact in their Conformance Claim.

+When this requirement applies, the platform SHOULD operate its client-side components under the same scope and safety constraints as the platform itself.
+The conditions enumerated below describe what that constraint set looks like in practice; while the parent requirement is SHOULD-classified, each enumerated condition is MUST when the platform has elected (or been required by an engagement) to deploy client-side components.

 1. Client-side agents MUST be explicitly listed in the Rules of Engagement, including what systems they will be deployed on and what actions they are authorized to take.
 2. Client-side agents MUST validate scope independently.
 They MUST NOT rely solely on instructions from the central platform.
 If the agent loses contact with the platform, it MUST cease testing and enter a safe idle state.